OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/weather.wizard/ROUTING.md

 }
 ```

-- Returns (for now, Nov 2018) a response like
+- Returns the best route only, no isochronals (for now, Nov 2018) in a response like
 ```json
 {
     "waypoints": [